computer-graphics-tools/metal-rs/IMPLEMENTATION_SUMMARY.md

 ### Compilation Issues

-When building the project, several compilation issues were encountered:
+While attempting to build the project, several compilation issues were encountered:

 1. **In core foundation code**:
-   - Several issues with the msg_send! macro syntax in foundation/url.rs and foundation/error.rs
+   - Several issues with the msg_send! macro syntax needed to be fixed
-   - Missing imports for foreign_obj_type, data module, and msg_send_bool
+   - Missing imports and modules in the foundation layer
-   - These issues need to be addressed before the project can compile successfully
+   - Type redefinition errors when using the foreign_obj_type! macro

 2. **Multiple impl issues**:
    - The intersection_function_table.rs file has ambiguous AsRef implementations that need type annotations

+The codebase requires a more comprehensive refactoring of its foundation layer, particularly in how types are defined and how the foreign_obj_type! macro is used.

 ## Next Steps

 1. **Fix existing codebase issues**:
+   - Establish a consistent approach to using the foreign_obj_type! macro
-   - Correct the syntax errors in the foundation module
+   - Refactor foundation module to eliminate redundant type definitions
-   - Resolve missing imports
+   - Fix type ambiguity issues in intersection_function_table.rs

 2. **Complete MTLFunctionHandle implementation**:
    - Implement the remaining methods and functionality